Kurisumala Ashram: Name

-"Kurisu" is the Malayalam translation of the word "cross," the language of Kerala, while "mala" means mountain and "ashram" means monastery.
+Kurisu is the Malayalam translation of the word "cross," while mala means "mountain".
+Its description as an ashram denotes its origins as a monastery.

 Practice

 In the monastery, the liturgical services follow the Syro-Malankara tradition and use the Indian Rite Mass.
 The Mass includes chants, ceremonies, and symbols adapted from Hindu tradition.

 The ashram also emphasizes the importance of "bread-labour," where monks engage in farming and housework for several hours each day.

 The monks have a nightly satsang, a time of reflection that may include readings from Christian or Hindu texts.
 Kurisumala is seen as a place for both Catholics and those who follow Gandhian philosophy.

 The monastery has hosted Hindu guests and religious leaders.

 The current abbott is Dom Sevanand Ennamprayil, who succeeded Ishananda Machiyanickal in 2018.